DarkXelus/react-native-onesignal/README.md

 ### Getting Player ID and Push Token

-We exposed the idsAvailable API of OneSignal (both Android & iOS) as an event.
 Listen for `ids` event and define a callback to handle the returned object.

 ```javascript